tekpinar/correlationplus/README.md

 ## Licensing

-*correplationplus* is developed and released under [GNU Lesser GPL Licence](https://www.gnu.org/licenses/lgpl-3.0.en.html).
+*correlationplus* is developed and released under [GNU Lesser GPL Licence](https://www.gnu.org/licenses/lgpl-3.0.en.html).
 Please read to the **COPYING** and **COPYING.LESSER** files to know more.